pegasus-isi/dibbs-data-collection-setup/README.md

 Under `Recently viewed dashboards` select `Main` to view the dashboard.

-TODO: ^ change that dashboard to be the default on the grafana homepage ...

 ## Monitoring Incoming Messages with RabbitMQ
 RabbitMQ has a web interface that shows when messages are received, how many messages are queued up, etc.